-Getting better after long COVID may require a team approach.
-You may need a physical medicine and rehabilitation physician, pulmonologist, cardiologist, and neurologist.
-It may also include mental health experts, physical or occupational therapists, depending on symptoms and severity.
+Getting better after Long COVID may require a team approach.
+Patients may need a physical medicine and rehabilitation physician, pulmonologist, cardiologist, and neurologist.
+The care team may also include mental health experts, physical or occupational therapists, depending on symptoms and severity.

-- Physical therapists work with people to improve physical activity levels, respiratory function, and cardiac endurance, as well as finding ways to conserve energy and handle fatigue. - Occupational therapists help people improve quality of life by working on managing personal care, good nutrition and sleep, handling stress and anxiety, and returning to work. - Speech-language pathologists are trained to help people improve their thinking skills such as memory, attention, organization, planning, problem solving, learning, communication.
+- Physical therapists work with people to improve physical activity levels, respiratory function, and cardiac endurance, as well as finding ways to conserve energy and handle fatigue. - Occupational therapists work with people to improve quality of life by addressing management of personal care, nutrition, sleep, handling stress and anxiety, and plans for returning to work. - Speech-language pathologists are work with people to improve oral and written communication, memory, attention, organization, planning, and problem solving skills.

-What If My Long COVID Symptoms Are Severe?
+If Long COVID Symptoms Are Severe

 Even after a mild case of COVID-19, recurring symptoms may range from a mild annoyance to the point of interrupting daily life.
-The federal government has determined long COVID can be The Federal government has determined that Long COVID can be considered a disability under the ADA if it substantially limits major life activities.
+The Federal government has determined Long COVID can be considered a disability under the ADA if it substantially limits major life activities.

-Is Long Covid considered a disability under the Americans with Disabilities Act, Section 504, and Section 1557?
+Long COVID as a Disability under the Americans with Disabilities Act, Section 504, and Section 1557

-As a result of the rise of long COVID as a persistent and significant health issue, the Office for Civil Rights of the Department of Health and Human Services and the Civil Rights Division of the Department of Justice have joined together to provide guidance explaining that long COVID can be a disability under the federal laws that protect people with disabilities from discrimination.
-People whose long COVID qualifies as a disability are entitled to the same protections from discrimination as any other person with a disability to participate in and enjoy all aspects of civic and commercial life.
+As a result of the rise of Long COVID as a persistent and significant health issue, the Office for Civil Rights of the Department of Health and Human Services and the Civil Rights Division of the Department of Justice have joined together to provide guidance explaining that Long COVID can be a disability under the federal laws that protect people with disabilities from discrimination.
+People whose Long COVID qualifies as a disability are entitled to the same protections from discrimination as any other person with a disability to participate in and enjoy all aspects of civic and commercial life.